 - Your personal credit history, as well as business credit history, if applicable

 - Personal and business financial statements (as well as projected financial statements)

 - Cash flow projections for the first year (at minimum)

 - Personal guaranties from the principal business owners

 6. Clean Up Your Credit, If Needed

 As mentioned, you’ll need to provide your credit history, as this will show lenders your track record of repaying loans.
 If you don’t know where your credit currently stands, now is the time to find out.
 You can get free copies of your credit reports every 12 months from the three main credit bureaus — Equifax, Experian and TransUnion — by visiting AnnualCreditReport.com.
 If you discover any errors or problems on your credit reports that you need to dispute, this guide will help you through that process.

 Beyond that, if your credit isn’t quite where you’d like it to be, you can typically improve your scores by paying down high credit card balances and limiting new credit inquiries while your scores rebound.
-(To see how these behaviors are affecting your credit, you can review your free credit report summary, updated monthly, on Credit.com.)
+(To see how these behaviors are affecting your credit, you can review your free credit report summary, updated every 14 days, on Credit.com.)

 7. Decide How Much Money You’ll Need

 You can use your business plan as a road map to help you decide how much money you’ll need for everything from general startup costs to employee wages.
 According to the SBA, “small businesses come in many sizes, from a startup of a one-person company to hundreds of employees, and their financial needs vary accordingly.”